Gilligan’s Island Transcript

 EXT.
 JAPANESE SAILOR COMPOUND - DAY

-Gilligan is backed up against a rock wall with his arms over his head.
+Gilligan is backed up against a rock wall with his arms raised over his head.
+The rock walls appears to be made of individual stones shaped to fit, with mud or grout between them.
+The Japanese Sailor points a rifle toward Gilligan.

 JAPANESE SAILOR